 Your general life circumstances and reasons for the adoption plan.

-đ Download the Official DCFS Application
+Download the Official DCFS Application

 For Birth Parents of Children Adopted in Nevada

-Download the official application form from the Nevada DCFS.
+Download the official application form from Nevada DCFS.
 Complete it with as much detail as you are comfortable sharing.
 Do not sign the form until you are in the presence of a notary.

-â Your signature on this form must be witnessed by a notary.
-Please bring a valid government-issued photo ID to your appointment.
+Your signature on this form must be witnessed by a notary.
+Please bring a valid government‑issued photo ID to your appointment.

 Step-by-Step Notarization Process for Your Application

-Complete the Application Form
+Complete the application form

 Fill out all sections of the form to the best of your ability.
 The information you provide can be invaluable to the adoptee.
 Do not sign the application yet.